ricardolsmendes/tomcat-access-log-js-parser/README.md

 # tomcat-access-log-js-parser

-Javascript function that parses a Tomcat access log [line] into a JSON string.
+Javascript functions that parse a Tomcat access log line into a JSON string.

 [![js-standard-style][1]][2] [![CircleCI][3]][4]

-The `parseCommonFormat(line)` function was designed to use only JS native resources and return the log line converted to a JSON string, so it may used by workloads running in restricted Node.js environments.
+The `parseCommonFormat(line)` and `parseCommonFormatSnakeCaseKeys(line)` functions use only built-in Javascript features and return the log entry converted into a JSON string.
+They were designed to work properly even in resource-limited Node.js environments.

 For more features, types, and object-oriented design, please consider [access-logs-js-parser][5], which is built upon this library and adds an abstraction layer over it.